cmugpi/learn-git/src/pres.md

 ## The index

 In order for a change to a file to be part of the next commit, we need to add those changes to the index.

-To add things to the index, we use `git add`.
+The command to do that is `git add`.
 Let's add every file in the current directory to the index.

 	$ git add .